mahmoudafer/areeba-hackathon/README.md

 you must have mongodb service running on your machine (If on a port other than 27017, change it in `nodejs-app/config/development.env`)

+Note: only tested on android using a linux machine oh and, I'm interested in an internship as a senior uni student :p

 ## Screenshots (Don't judge I was hungry xD)

 <img src="https://imagebin.ca/5FezNbnWRUrZ/Screenshot_2020-03-15-00-02-35-624_com.areeba.jpg" width="400">